xiangjunn/tp/docs/UserGuide.md

 * `cfind John` returns `john` and `Johnathon Doe`.
 * `cfind alex david` returns `Alex Yeoh` and `David Li`.

-### Deleting a person : `cdelete`
+### Deleting a contact : `cdelete`

-Deletes the specified person from the contact list.
+Deletes the specified contact from the contact list.

 Format: `cdelete INDEX1[-INDEX2]`

-- Deletes the person at the specified `INDEX1` or between the specified range from `INDEX1` to `INDEX2` inclusively.
+- Deletes the contact at the specified `INDEX1` or between the specified range from `INDEX1` to `INDEX2` inclusively.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed contact list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-- `clist` followed by `cdelete 2` deletes the 2nd person from the contact list.
+- `clist` followed by `cdelete 2` deletes the 2nd contact from the contact list.
-- `cfind Betsy` followed by `cdelete 1` deletes the 1st person from the results of the `cfind` command.
+- `cfind Betsy` followed by `cdelete 1` deletes the 1st contact from the results of the `cfind` command.
 - `cdelete 3-5` deletes people with index between 3 and 5 inclusively from the contact list.

-### Clearing all persons : `cclear`
+### Clearing all contacts : `cclear`

 Clears all entries of contacts from the contact list.